Victor Ambros

-Victor R. Ambros (born 1953, Hanover, New Hampshire) is an American developmental biologist who discovered the first known microRNA (miRNA).
-He is a professor at the University of Massachusetts Medical School in Worcester, Massachusetts.
+Victor Robert Ambros (born December 1, 1953) is an American developmental biologist who discovered the first known microRNA (miRNA).
+He is a professor at the University of Massachusetts Medical School.
+He completed both his undergraduate and doctoral studies at the Massachusetts Institute of Technology.
+Ambros received the Nobel Prize in Physiology or Medicine in 2024 for his research on microRNA.